 Plan virtual play dates with friends and family using the Marco Polo app, Facetime, or Zoom.
-Schedule virtual game or trivia nights.
-Do drive by’s to see each other in person.
+Schedule virtual games or trivia nights.
+Do drive-by’s to see each other in person.
 Go to a park where people are walking; just being in the vicinity of other people is nice.
 Meet up with one friend to throw a football, kick a soccer ball, or play tennis.
-Visit forest preserves (rainy days are best because there are less people and there is more mud to muck around it).
+Visit forest preserves (rainy days are best because there are fewer people and there is more mud to muck around it).
 Spend more quality time as a family playing games or watching movies.

 Above all else, remind yourself that this isn’t forever.
 So take it one day at a time.

 Stay tuned for my advice for parents during Shelter in Place!